LastLeaf/su-exec/README.md

 Available options are `stdin`, `stdout`, and `stderr`, indicating the files which should be redirected.
 They are "/dev/null" by default.

+There is also a `suExec.destroy()` to end the background root process.

 ## LICENSE ##

 MIT